Jovan Milošević

-Jovan Milošević (Јован Милошевић; born 31 July 2005) is a Serbian professional footballer who plays as a forward for Partizan, on loan from Bundesliga club VfB Stuttgart, and the Serbia national team.
+Jovan Milošević (Јован Милошевић; born 31 July 2005) is a Serbian professional footballer who plays as a forward for Portuguese Primeira Liga club Braga and the Serbia national team.

 Club career

 On 10 July 2022, Milošević made his first-team debut for Vojvodina, replacing Nebojša Bastajić in the 65th minute in a 1–0 home win against Napredak Kruševac.

 On 25 January 2023, it was officially announced that the striker would join Bundesliga side VfB Stuttgart from the start of the 2023–24 season, signing a contract until June 2027 with the German club.

 On 13 February 2024, Milošević moved on loan to Swiss club St. Gallen.

 On 16 January 2025, Milošević joined Partizan on a one-year loan.
-On 31 July 2025, Milošević scored a hat-trick in the first half of a 4–0 win over Oleksandriya in the UEFA Conference League qualifications.
+On 31 July 2025, he scored a hat-trick in the first half of a 4–0 win over Oleksandriya in the UEFA Conference League qualifications.
+Until his departure in January 2026, he scored 16 goals 23 appearances in the 2025–26 season for Partizan.

+Milošević joined VfB Stuttgart's Bundesliga rivals Werder Bremen on loan until the end of the season in January 2026.
+The clubs agreed a loan fee of up to €600,000 based on appearances, while Stuttgart agreed a two-year contract extension until 2029 with Milošević.

+On 19 August 2026, Milošević signed a five-year contract with Braga in Portugal.

 International career

 With five goals, Milošević was the top scorer of 2022 UEFA European Under-17 Championship in which Serbia reached the semi-finals, where they lost to the Netherlands on penalties.
 He scored a goal in every game he played.